AMSP-04/NETN-MRM/NETN-MRM.md

 1. Before sending a more specific MRM request, the MRM capabilities supported by a federate can be queried.
 To query which MRM actions are supported, send a `QueryCapabilitiesSupported` request interaction.
 2. All federates implementing NETN-MRM must implement support for `QueryCapabilitiesSupported` and provide a `CapabilitiesSupported` response interaction.
 If a federate is not responding to `QueryCapabilitiesSupported` it should be assumed it does not support any MRM action.
 Once a federate respond to this query, additional queries are not required before each MRM action.
 3. A federate requests an action on a specified `AggregateEntity` using subclasses of the interaction class `Request`
-4. The federate owning the `DisaggregatedEntities` attribute of the `AggregateEntity` is responsible for aggregation and disaggregation MRM actions.
-The federate owning the `DividedEntities` attribute of the `AggregateEntity` is responsible for division and merging MRM actions.
-Performing the MRM action may include registering, deleting and updating objects in the federation.
+4. The federate owning the `DisaggregatedEntities` attribute of the `AggregateEntity` is responsible for aggregation and disaggregation actions.
+The federate owning the `DividedEntities` attribute of the `AggregateEntity` is responsible for division and merging actions.
+Performing the action may include registering, deleting and updating objects in the federation.
 5. The federate then reports the success of the action using the interaction `Response`.